AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 If the processing of a dead letter fails, the event will be offered to the dead-letter queue again.
 How the dead-lettering process reacts to this depends on the [enqueue policy](#dead-letter-enqueue-policy).

-You can retrieve the `SequencedDeadLetterProcessor` from the `EventProcessingConfiguration`.
+You can retrieve a `SequencedDeadLetterProcessor` from the `EventProcessingConfiguration` based on a processing group name *if* you have configured a dead-letter queue for this processing group.
 Below are a couple of examples of how to process dead-letter sequences:

 {% tabs %}